danny-o/take-home-tana-test/README.md

 **Problem**
 Return the longest string that:
-- Has no adjacent identical characters.
+- Has no repetitive identical characters.
-- Uses only the allowed list of characters.
+- Contains only the allowed list of characters.

 **Approach**
+- Sort the string array in descending order of string length
 - Iterate through the string list and for each string check:
   - That all characters belong to the valid character set.
   - No consecutive  identical characters.

-- Track and return longest string meeting the conditions .
+- return the first string that meets the conditions .

 ---